 * MODULE I: Major subjects (minimum 30 ECTS credits)

-30 ECTS credits have to be obtained in Small Animal Dermatology, corresponding to 6 weeks of residential courses (ESAVS courses Dermatology I-III)
+30 ECTS credits have to be obtained in Small Animal Dermatology, corresponding to 6 weeks of residential courses (ESAVS courses Dermatology I-VI)

-* MODULE II: Minor subjects (minimum 10 ECTS credits)
+* MODULE II: Minor subjects (remaining 10 ECTS credits)